 - Work toward fair trade deals that allow Southern Minnesotan producers to compete on a level playing field in the global marketplace

-- Close corporate tax loopholes to increase revenue and simplify corporate code
+- Close corporate tax loopholes to increase revenue to rebuild our roads, rivers, rails, renewables, broadband and accessible affordable housing

 - Rebuild infrastructure by repatriating corporate profits held in tax havens at lower rates